internetarchive/wayback-machine-webextension/README.md

 3. Click the **Load unpacked** button and select the `wayback-machine-chrome/webextension` directory that contains this code.
 4. Click on the newly added icon in the toolbar.
 5. Read the terms, then *Accept and Enable*.
 Click on the icon again to use the extension.

+### Renamed Repo

+If you previously used the command line to clone this repo, note that it has been renamed.
+To update your local copy, run one of the following commands from the repo's directory.

+*SSH:* `git remote set-url origin git@github.com:internetarchive/wayback-machine-webextension.git`

+*HTTPS:* `git remote set-url origin https://github.com/internetarchive/wayback-machine-webextension.git`

 ## Provide Feedback